Psychiatric disorders of childbirth

 Psychiatric disorders of childbirth (parturition, labor, delivery), as opposed to those of pregnancy or the postpartum period, are psychiatric complications that develop during or immediately following childbirth.
 Despite modern obstetrics and pain control, these disorders are still observed.
 Most often, psychiatric disorders of childbirth present as delirium, stupor, rage, acts of desperation, or neonaticide.
 These psychiatric complications are rarely seen in patients under modern medical supervision.
 However, care disparities between Europe, North America, Australia, Japan, and other countries with advanced medical care and the rest of the world persist.
 The wealthiest nations represent 10 million births each year out of the world's total of 135 million.
 These nations have a maternal mortality rate (MMR) of 6–20/100,000.
 Poorer nations with high birth rates can have an MMR more than 100 times higher.
 In Africa, India & South East Asia, as well as Latin America, these complications of parturition may still be as prevalent as they have been throughout human history.

 Three settings for childbirth

 Modern childbirth

 In nations with state-of-the-art obstetric services, childbirth is usually supervised by a midwife or obstetrician.
 Pain can be relieved by nitrous oxide, pethidine or an epidural anesthetic.
 Complications can be dealt with promptly, if necessary, by emergency Caesarean, also known as a C-section.
 These services are now standard procedure in many countries.
 Even so, parturition can still be a severe ordeal, and at least one third find it to be a traumatic experience.
-Women may spend anywhere from a few hours to a few days in labor, thus leading to an emotionally and physically intense experience, as shown by the frequency of post-traumatic stress disorder.
+Labor may last anywhere from a few hours to a few days, thus leading to an emotionally and physically intense experience, as shown by the frequency of post-traumatic stress disorder.
 The complications listed below, though rare, can still occur.